marlietandoc/att_div/README.md

 # Analysis code for:
 ## [Tandoc et al. (2022) Dividing attention hurts learning in adults but not children](https://psyarxiv.com/aqw28)

 Contains R analysis code (lantern_code_sample.Rmd): including all data cleaning and wrangling (tidyverse) and statistical analyses reported in the paper (including linear mixed models).
-It also contains some code samples used to generate graphs which can be viewed in the associated .html file/
+It also contains some code samples used to generate graphs which can be viewed in the associated .html file.

 This space is currently in progress.